Support for agritourism development - a state by state guide

 Australian Regional Tourism

-In 2022, Australian Regional Tourism developed the Agritourism 2030 Strategy, and will take its recommendations to the Federal Tourism and Agriculture Ministers to ask for support for a series of initiatives that will it easier for farmers to diversify into tourism.
+In 2022, Australian Regional Tourism developed the Agritourism 2030 Strategy, and takes its recommendations to Federal Tourism and Agriculture Ministers to ask for support for initiatives that will it easier for farmers to diversify into tourism.

 Australian Regional Tourism also has two toolkits for farmers and Councils: